munificent/ui-as-code/in-progress/parameter-freedom.md

 To determine if function type `Type` is a subtype of function type `Supe`:

 1. If `Supe` has more positional parameters than `Type`, `Type` is not a subtype.
-It needs to accept at least every parameter that `Super` accepts.
+It needs to accept at least every parameter that `Supe` accepts.

 1. For each parameter position in `Supe`:

     1. Let `pSupe` be the parameter at that position in `Supe`.
 Let `pType` be the parameter at that position in `Type`.

     1. If `pSupe` is not a subtype of `pType`, `Type` is not a subtype.
 This is the usual contravariant parameter rule.

     1. If `pSupe` is rest and `pType` is not, or vice versa, `Type` is not a subtype.

     1. If `pSupe` is optional and `pType` is not, `Type` is not a subtype.
 A subtype cannot turn an optional parameter required because it would be possible to call it through the supertype and not pass the argument.

     1. If the binding priority of `pSupe` is not the same as the binding priority of `pType`, `Type` is not a subtype.
 This ensures you can't get a different argument order when you invoke the same function through a supertype as through a subtype.

-            *The effective restriction is that required parameters in the supertype must usually stay required in the subtype.
+        *The effective restriction is that required parameters in the supertype usually stay required in the subtype.
 However, a subtype can make one or more required parameters optional if all optional parameters in the supertype are after all of its required parameters.
 It's OK for a rest parameter to be anywhere in there.
 This follows the existing Dart rules.*

 1. If `Supe` has a rest parameter and `Type` has more positional parameters than `Supe`, `Type` is not a subtype.
 You can't "add" extra parameters when